HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/convertto-hpovserverprofiletemplate.md

 ```

-Use `Get-HPOVServerProfile` to retrieve the "MyProfile" object, and pipe it to `ConvertTo-HPOVServerProfileTemplate`, creating a new Server Profile Template "Hyervisor Gold Template 1".
+Use Get-HPOVServerProfile to retrieve the "MyProfile" object, and pipe it to ConvertTo-HPOVServerProfileTemplate, creating a new Server Profile Template "Hyervisor Gold Template 1".

 ## Parameters